-Manchester United FC consolidated second place in the Premiership with a 2-1 victory against Leeds United AFC at Old Trafford on Wednesday night.
+Manchester United FC consolidated second place in the Premiership by defeating Leeds United AFC 2-1.

 However, they needed a 79th-minute goal from full-back Mikaël Silvestre to deny Leeds, who had threatened to take an unlikely point thanks to Mark Viduka's second-half header.

 United were gifted an early lead when Lucas Radebe deflected Nicky Butt's header into his own net on 20 minutes.
 But Sir Alex Ferguson's team failed to hit the heights and were caught out by Viduka's effort from an Ian Harte free-kick on 63 minutes.